launchpadmcjeff/gmaps-spa/README.md

 # gmaps

 ## What is it
-An expriment with Google Maps API
+An experiment with Google Maps API

 ## Prerequisites
 1. none